MicrosoftDocs/azure-dev-docs/articles/terraform/overview-azapi-provider.md

 - No dependency on Swagger
 - Common and consistent Azure authentication

-## Experience and lifecycle of the AzApi provider
+## Experience and lifecycle of the AzAPI provider

 This section describes some tools to help you use the AzAPI provider.